Plasmmer/Web3Updater/README.md

 Every time you wish to add an new update: edit files such as update.sh and new_patch_at.json adding commands and increasing numbers and... ...more instructions coming.

-Web3Updater is developed with focus on:
+Web3Updater is developed with focus on being:
 - Modular
 - Agnostic
 - Portable